AltairInglorious/lokus/README.md

-# Lotus
+# Lokus

-Lotus is a library for i18n purposes to manage dictionaries.
+Lokus is a library for i18n purposes to manage dictionaries.
 Currently WIP